JSuder-xx/composer/README.md

   as you might think.
 Given `update : Msg -> Model -> Model` and `view : Model -> Html Msg` then `view >> Html.map update` produces a function that works with this library.
   - Each element operates on its own data.
 Relationships between elements are formed in a parent's composition function.

+See [Example](src/Example.elm) for an illustration of succinctly declaring nested user interfaces.

 This repository will become TWO packages

 - `jsuder-xx/composer` a narrowly scoped package that defines an Api that removes all boiler plate in composing parent/child interfaces.